Cooperative Institute for Research in Environmental Sciences

 Audrey Gaudel

-Air Quality and Atmospheric Chemistry - The basic questions I am trying to answer is "Are there neighborhoods in New York City, Denver, Baltimore to name a few urban areas in the US, where people breathe more ozone, fine particulate matter or nitrogen dioxide, known to be dangerous for health, than other neighborhoods?
+Air quality and atmospheric chemistry — The basic questions I am trying to answer is "Are there neighborhoods in New York City, Denver, Baltimore to name a few urban areas in the US, where people breathe more ozone, fine particulate matter or nitrogen dioxide, known to be dangerous for health, than other neighborhoods?
 How?
 Why?
 For how long?".
 To answer these questions, I am using instruments deployed to measure air pollution at "nose" level and I am using model output to understand the sources and the processes behind such air pollution and its detected inequity.
 I am working towards engaging with local marginalized communities to co-produce useful knowledge for air (e)quality.

 Kai Kopecky